outpexgames/Lumos/README.md

   * __**Instructions:**__
     * Download the PowerBot code from github in a zip, then delete the node modules folder.
     * Unzip the file so its a folder.
+    * Head over to Discord's Developer Page [here](https://discordapp.com/developers/applications/me) to register a bot.
+    * After registering a bot, grab the bot's token.
+This will be used in the next step when the config needs to be filled in.
+A Discord Bot token should look like this: `<Random Letters & Numbers>.<Random Letters & Numbers>.<Random Letters & Numbers & Characters)`
-    * View config (example).json, then create a config.json with all the info filled in
+    * View config (example).json, then create a config.json with all the missing information filled in.
     * Copy the now filled new config.json to all the folders (util folder, events folder & commands folder)
     * Open up a command prompt or terminal, and go to the folder where all the files are (cd <file location>)
     * Then run the following commands: